Client Rights and Professional Standards

 Reporting Unprofessional Conduct

-Unprofessional or unethical conduct by a licensed mental health provider may be reported to the State of Utah:
+Unprofessional or unethical conduct by a licensed mental health provider may be reported to the state.

 You may file a complaint online or request a complaint form through the DOPL website.

-All complaints are reviewed and investigated in accordance with Utah law and professional regulatory standards.
+All complaints are reviewed and investigated in accordance with state law and professional regulatory standards.

 Client Autonomy and Protection